Confederate Memorial Day: Texas

 In Texas, state offices remain open on this day but employees may have an optional, paid day off with state offices working a skeleton crew.

 In 1931, the Texas Legislature made Robert E. Lee's birthday (January 19) a state holiday.

 In 1973, the Texas House had massive turnover, with 71 incoming freshman and 8 new Black representatives, which was the most in the House since the Reconstruction era.
 One of the new Black legislators, Senfronia Thompson, filed a bill to make January 15 a state holiday for Martin Luther King Jr., as an "honorary" state holiday that would not have any state offices or banks close in observance.
-The bill did not get a vote, but they did make other changes to the state holidays: the Texas Legislature removed Jefferson Davis's and Robert E. Lee's birthdays as state holidays, and replaced them with Confederate Heroes Day, to be celebrated on January 19.
+The bill did not get a vote, but they did make other changes to the state holidays: the Texas Legislature removed Jefferson Davis' and Robert E. Lee's birthdays as state holidays, and replaced them with Confederate Heroes Day, to be celebrated on January 19.

 In 1987, Martin Luther King Jr. Day was added as a federal holiday for the third Monday in January, and in that year the Texas Legislature made it an optional state holiday, and in 1991 they made MLK Day an official state holiday.
 In some years (1987, 1998, 2004, 2009, 2015, 2026) MLK Jr. Day and Confederate Heroes Day fall on the same day.

 Texas state Representatives and Senators have tried to amend or abolish Confederate Heroes Day from the state calendar: